Krishna-Kumar-001/Power-BI-360/README.md

 ### Home view
 In Home view, all the views button will be available.
 User will land on specific view page by clicking the button

--Info
+- Info
--Finance View
+- Finance View
--Sales View
+- Sales View
--Marketing View
+- Marketing View
--Supply chain View
+- Supply chain View
--Executive View
+- Executive View
--Products
--Support
+- Products
+- Support
+-
 **************************

 ### Home Page